A dense and fudgy cookie, these gluten free double chocolate chip cookies have the added bonus of being dairy and egg free too!

 If batter seems thin, chill for about 10 minutes (as the chocolate and coconut oil cool, the dough hardens significantly!)

-Place balls of about 2 tablespoons of dough on your cookie sheet, these will not move much, just press down to about 3/4" thick
+Place balls of about 2 tablespoons of dough on your cookie sheet, these will not move much, just press down to about 3/4" thick and hand shape/mold to desired shape.

 Bake for 8-9 minutes until just set.
 DO NOT OVER COOK!